 4. Peppermint Tea

 Peppermint tea is made from the Mentha balsamea plant, which is a hybrid between traditional spearmint and watermint plants.
-The mint plant is often found in the wild and residential gardens across the world.
+The mint plant can be found in the wild and residential gardens across the world.
 Drinking a cup of peppermint tea before bed can help you sleep better, especially if you have and upset stomach.
-It is known as an anti-stress tea and contains inflammatory properties that relax muscles and encourage calm.
+It is known as an anti-stress tea and contains anti-inflammatory properties that relax muscles and encourage calm.

 Peppermint tea, like many other herbal teas, is caffeine free so drinking a cup before bed won't increase insomnia.
-In fact, peppermint tea contains compounds that work as muscle relaxants to help induce feelings of calm before bedtime.
-Peppermint has also been shown to relieve gas and bloating, helping to induce sleep when you experience symptoms of indigestion or other digestive tract issues (6).
+In fact, this infusion contains compounds that work as muscle relaxants to help induce feelings of calm before bedtime.
+Peppermint has also been shown to relieve gas and bloating, helping to induce sleep when you are experiencing symptoms of indigestion or other digestive tract issues (6).